On the Use of Neural Networks for Energy Reconstruction in High-granularity Calorimeters: Benchmark Energy Reconstruction Methodology

 \section{Benchmark Energy Reconstruction Methodology}

 We used two traditional energy reconstruction techniques to benchmark performance of current methods.
 The first and simplest approach is the linear sum of all deposited energy where the active material is calibrated using electrons.
 In the second technique, we employ to benchmark the potential performance of a comparable dual-readout calorimeter.
-In it, we exploited information from the GEANT4 simulation to correct the energy sum for the $f_{\rm em}$ of the shower.
+In it, we exploited information from the GEANT4 simulation to correct the energy sum for the $f_{\rm em}$ of the shower on an event-by-event basis.

 Figure~\ref{fig:EMcorr} shows the responses of the simple and $f_{\rm em}$ corrected energy sum reconstruction techniques on a sample pion initiated showers.
 We can see that the $f_{\rm em}$ corrected energy sum largely restores the response linearity, as one expects from dual-readout.